 The thermal conductivity and expansion coefficients affect heat transfer rates and thermal strain responses.
 This influences fatigue performance and stress concentrations over long-term exposure and diurnal heating cycles.
 Phase transformations at low temperatures are also important.

-The materials selected for topside girder construction significantly impact the feasibility, safety, lifecycle cost, and reliability of offshore platforms across a range of mechanical properties, manufacturability, and environmental exposures.
-This must be balanced with economical structural solutions.
+The materials selected for topside girder construction significantly affect the feasibility, safety, lifecycle cost, and reliability of offshore platforms, depending on their mechanical properties, manufacturability, and environmental exposure.
+This must be balanced with economic structural solutions.

 Fiberglass Reinforced Plastic Potential